alexamies/chinesenotes-go/README.md

 --set-env-vars CNWEB_HOME="/" \
 --set-env-vars CNREADER_HOME="/" \
 --set-env-vars PROTECTED="$PROTECTED" \
---set-env-vars SITEDOMAIN="$SITEDOMAIN"
+--set-env-vars SITEDOMAIN="$SITEDOMAIN" \
+--set-env-vars PORTAL_LIB_HOME="$PORTAL_LIB_HOME"
 ```

 You will need to add the users manually using SQL statements.
 There is no
 user interface to add users yet.

 For additional customization you can change the title of the portal with the
-`Title` variable in the webconfig.yaml file and edit the `styles.css` sheet.
+`Title` variable in the webconfig.yaml file, edit the `styles.css` sheet, or
+edit the templates under the /templates directory.
 For the even more customization, just use the portal server JSON API to driver
 a JavaScript client.